stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/02-database-repository.md

 ``mvn verify``{{execute interrupt}}

-The test should be successful, which means that we can read that our repository class works as aspected.
+The test should be successful and you should see **BUILD SUCCESS**, which means that we can read that our repository class works as as expected.

 ## Congratulations

 You have now successfully executed the first step in this scenario.

-Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes
+Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes!

 In next step of this scenario, we will add the logic to be able to read a list of fruits from the database.